 Mental health and wellbeing

-There are many things you, and those around you, can do to stay well while staying at home and practising self-isolation and social distancing - GOV.UK.
+There are many things you, and those around you can do to stay well.

-Also, check out the healthy eating tips on the JustBe Croydon website to help you to be healthy and eat well during this time.
+Check out the healthy eating tips on the JustBe Croydon website to help you to be healthy and eat well.

 If you are struggling with your emotions and it is affecting your daily life, please contact NHS 111 online.
 For help with a mental health crisis, call the South London and Maudsley (SLAM) NHS Trust on 0800 731 2864.